nemchch/pets/README.md

 tracker type please use an endpoint GET `/api/v1/pet/statistics` without any parameters.

 ## Implementation details
-Even if it's not the best practice, I tool a decision to use `@Entity` files as DTOs in REST API calls.
+Even if it's not the best practice, I took a decision to use `@Entity` files as DTOs in REST API calls.
 I did that in order to save time and not create additional classes, because it's a small test project and there's no other logic or annotations for fields needed.